 Fruit & Vegetable Interns simultaneously hone their skills as agricultural educators as they plan workshops and interact with adults and children of all ages who visit the farm on a daily basis.
 They are also involved in Wolfe’s Neck Center’s charitable giving initiatives, which include both hands-on volunteer work and the donation of at least 6,000 pounds of produce each year to local food pantries.
 Additionally, they spend time in our commercial kitchen converting the team’s farm-grown fruits and vegetables into an array of value-added shelf-stable products such as jams, sauces, salsas, and pickles.
 A well-rounded, diversified education is ensured with visits to other local farms and inclusion in meetings with local restaurant partners.

 When not in the fields running the tractors, harvesting fresh produce, and connecting with the community, Fruit & Vegetable Interns learn to run a small business enterprise and master the economics of small-scale organic crop production as they conceive their own plans for the future.
 As a whole, this dynamic program is providing invaluable instruction, experience, and resources to a new generation of farmers.

+Our 2019 Fruit & Vegetable internships have been filled.
 To learn more about our Fruit & Vegetable Farmer Training Program, please email Tom Prohl.